senthurayyappan/myoconverter/README.md

 We recommend installing MyoConverter via conda / mamba if you're running Linux (tested on Ubuntu 20.04 & 22.04).
 In earlier development phases we encountered issues in Windows.
 Hence, for Windows / MacOS users, we provide a docker image (follow [this link](./docker/README.md) for more instructions), which contains the tested Linux setup.
 If you try the conda / mamba approach on Windows / MacOS, please let us know how it goes!

+**Note:** This package is also available on PyPI for Linux and macOS as a self-contained wheel via [pyopensim](https://pypi.org/project/pyopensim/), which includes all necessary OpenSim dependencies.

 ### conda / mamba

 - Clone the repo